bhargavlukhi/Appendix1/Appendix1.md

    Title: Identity and Access Management as Security-as-a-Service from Clouds Author(s): Deepak H
    Affiliation(s): Not specified
    Abstract: This article discusses the benefits of implementing Identity and Access Management (IAM) as a cloud service and provides a proof-of-concept       evaluation.
 The primary concerns of IAM in a cloud environment are addressed, and the advantages of using IAM-as-a-Service (IAM-aaS) are highlighted.
-The    article concludes with a discussion of the results of the proof-of-concept evaluation, which demonstrate the feasibility and effectiveness of IAM-aaS.
+   The article concludes with a discussion of the results of the proof-of-concept evaluation, which demonstrate the feasibility and effectiveness of IAM saaS.
    Publication details:

    Title: Identity and Access Management as Security-as-a-Service from Clouds